raelcorrales/data-engineering-portfolio/README.md

 This project processes a dataset containing information about online gaming behavior to extract meaningful insights.
 The data undergoes cleaning, transformation, and analysis using an ETL (Extract, Transform, Load) pipeline.

-- **Technologies:** Jupyter Notebook, Python, Docker, Airflow, Spark, PostgreSQL, MongoDB
+- **Technologies:** Jupyter Notebook, Python, Pandas, Seaborn, Matplotlib
 - **Key Tasks:**
   - Clean and transform the data.
   - Cluster players based on metrics like playtime and purchases.